sadowski/sublime-regex-align/README.md

 sublime-regex-align
 =====================

-Package for regular expression alignment in sublime text
+Package for regular expression alignment in sublime text.

 Installation
 ===============